metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 `<%=name%>`)

 I like the idea of Jekyll's 'Front Matter', but think its potential is limited as it can only support variables and not code.
-With perl's flexible syntax introducing code is doable.
+With Perl's flexible syntax introducing code is doable.

 # TUTORIAL

 ## Syntax Genesis

-We all know how to interpolate variables into a string in perl:
+We all know how to interpolate variables into a string in Perl:

 ```perl
     "This string $uses a $some{variables}"